-A settlement boundary to determine the limits for new housing development is defined for Longframlington and is shown on the Policies Map.
-New housing development within this settlement boundary, including the re-development of previously developed land, will be supported, subject to compliance with relevant policies elsewhere in the LNP and the Development Plan.
+Development within the settlement boundary defined on the Policies Map, including new housing development and the redevelopment of previously developed land, will be supported subject to compliance with relevant policies elsewhere in the Development Plan.

 Land outside the settlement boundary will be treated as countryside whose intrinsic character and beauty must be recognised in all decision making on development proposals.